jadewarm/Digital-Markdown/directory.md

-# Open this readme to be taken to other links!
+# Open this directory to be taken to other links!
 [This](italics.md) takes you to the italic demonstration.
 [This](bold.md) takes you to the bold demonstration.